IaC-Unleashed/Intro-to-Ansible/README.md

 iac-test-server ansible_host=<public_ip_server> ansible_connection=ssh ansible_user=root
 ```

 The value, `<public_ip_server>` is the IP address of the DigitalOcean droplet you created with Terraform in [Intro-to-DigitalOcean](https://github.com/IaC-Unleashed/Intro-to-DigitalOcean).
-Once the inventory is in place, you can run the following command to make sure it aligns with what is expected:
+Once the inventory is in place, you can run the following command from within the `ansible` directory to make sure it aligns with what is expected:

 ```shell
 ansible-inventory -i inventory --list